Haothai1/OpenSpotifyAPI/README.md

 ## Description
 This project demonstrates how to load and display data from the Spotify API using HTML, CSS, JavaScript, and TypeScript.
 The app will require you use an API key to login to a spotify account then display the user profile information and the top five songs of the user.

-## Run the APP locally with your own API key:
-1. Create an SpotifyWeb account: https://developer.spotify.com/
-2. Paste your Client ID (API key) in index.js file.
-The index.js file can be found under the src folder.
-   (Note: You can skip this step if you send the owner your email to give you access to use their key instead of creating your own API key)

 ## Setup
 If you do not already have Git install it: